0330 133 1111

 Survey of a 1960's dormer bungalow near to Birmingham.
 Defects found included frost damged bricks, ponding on a garage roof, uninsulated roof voids and a dangerous loft hatch.

-Photographs from a House Survey of a 1930's Terrace House
+Photographs from a House Survey of a 1930's Nottingham Terrace House

 Independent Surveyors Report 1930 Terrace

-Homebuyers Survey of a 1930's terrace near Birmingham.
+Homebuyers Survey of a 1930's terrace near Nottingham.
 Our surveyors found missing window lintels, incorrectly aligned gutters, chimney salts and exposed metal on electrical fittings

 RICS Homebuyers Survey Report 1965 Bungalow

-We found an old and inefficjent boiler, unsupported chimney breast, mising lintels, old electical fitings and an invasion of ants.
+We found an old and inefficient boiler, unsupported chimney breast, missing lintels, old electrical fittings and an invasion of ants.

 Homebuyers Survey of a 1950's semi detached house near Leicester.